 However, I work for 2 days a week and for the rest of the week she is home-schooled with me.
 Part of me wishes I could sack it off.
 I know many who have!
 Have just not coped or their children have just had enough.
 But I can’t.
 I know we only have less than 2 weeks to go now but it’s just felt so long!

 I’m Not a Teacher

 We’ve had to do a lot of the work alone since lockdown.
 We’ve had all the work set by the school but none has been marked, there has been nothing interactive and very limited contact with the school on a personal level.
 When I say limited, I mean none.
 This has made things a lot harder.
 I have no idea what the attention-span of a 6 year old is.
 What are they are expected to achieve in a 45 minute window?
 How many mistakes are normal?
+How are they expected to learn math?
 It’s a minefield.

 I always vow to start the home-schooling day calm and collected.
 I wonder if my eldest will be up for working?
 Or will it be a huge challenge?
 Will she struggle with the work or will it be a breeze?

 Today she was set some maths to do; revision, stuff I thought she would fly through.
 She didn’t.
 It was one of those days where she was coming out with the most crazy answers, completely wrong.
 I tried to explain it one way and it didn’t get me anywhere.
 She still looked at me blankly.
 I racked my brains for a better way, knowing full well my tone was giving my frustration away.
 How could she not know this answer?
 We had only done the type of question a few weeks ago but obviously it was forgotten, or buried away in her brain!
 I knew I was getting cross and I knew I potentially could be making her feel bad.